chipzoller/hugo-clarity/README.md

 ```

 This file will [take precedence over](https://gohugobrasil.netlify.app/themes/customizing/) the one Clarity provides and the site will load MathJax instead of KaTeX.

+### Related Content

+Related content within a `series` taxonomy can be shown at the end of a piece of content, or optionally on the sidebar above the Related Content section.

+The site configuration option `showRelatedInArticle` controls if this option is enabled.
+The same configuration option can be used in a posts frontmatter to disable the feature (but the site configuration overrides the per-page option).

+Likewise, the site configuration option `showRelatedInSidebar` controls if related content is shown on the sidebar.
+There is no corresponding option within a post to disable this.